jeungsook/cs135/lessons/returntype.md

 ```
 - Like I said, this function is very simple.
 It does not handle decimal exponents or negative exponents correctly.
 The pow function included in the cmath library is more robust.
 (As a practice exercise, why don't you try creating a better pow function?)

+Click this link if you want to know more about the cmath pow function: [Click](http://www.cplusplus.com/reference/cmath/pow/)

 ## Final Comments

 Functions can return many different types of data.
 String, bool, float, pointers, classes, etc...